Search and Algorithmic Surfacing

 Algorithmic Surfacing: Getting There is Half the Battle?

-If Phillips can get to the top of search rankings, then more power to her, assuming that she gets there using white hat techniques only.
+If Phillips can get to the top of search rankings, then more power to her.
+This is assuming that she gets there using white hat techniques only.
 But just because she hits the top of the search results says nothing about the quality of her prose or even the number of times she’s hit the New York Times bestseller list.

 The New York Times bestseller list was, for years, considered to be an objective measurement of popularity.
 But not necessarily quality.
 However, when EL James (author of Fifty Shades of Grey) doesn’t make it to the top ten pages of search results, that means something.